tsahara/r7rs/content/procs.md

 Ports represent input and output devices.
-To Scheme, an input port is a Scheme object that can deliver data upon command, while an output port is a Scheme object that can accept data.\mainindex{port}
+To Scheme, an input port is a Scheme object that can deliver data upon command, while an output port is a Scheme object that can accept data.
 Whether the input and output port types are disjoint is implementation-dependent.